visimp/visimp/docs/CONTRIBUTING.md

 ### Working on a standard layer

-When editing/adding a standard (i.e., non-language) layer, make sure the respective documentation in `docs/layers` is up to date and referenced in the corresponding table in [Config](CONFIG.md).
+When editing/adding a standard (i.e., non-language) layer, make sure the respective documentation in `docs/layers` is up-to-date and referenced in the corresponding table in [Config](CONFIG.md).

 ### Working on a language layer